 , a mapping table can be used to access that resource with the name

-If you are familiar with the C languages, it is similar with the way a pointer works.
+If you are familiar with the C languages, it is similar to the way a pointer works.

 Using mapping tables makes your programs easier to read, which is always a good practice for long-term maintenance.